aquasecurity/aws-marketplace-eks-byol/README.md

 #### 5. Database Options

 This helm chart includes an Aqua provided PostgreSQL database container for small environments and/or testing scenarios.
 For production deployments Aqua recommends implementing a dedicated managed database such as Amazon RDS.
-Please refer to [RDS requirements](#2-rds-requirements)
+Please refer to [RDS requirements](#1-rds-requirements)

 ## Deployment Scenarios
 All the scenarios need an EKS cluster to begin with.

->Note: You can spin one up easily using [eksctl](#4-create-an-EKS-cluster)
+>Note: You can spin up new one easily using [eksctl](#3-create-an-EKS-cluster)

 ### Scenario 1: Getting started with Aqua
 This section is for you if you want to get started with Aqua and hit the ground running.
 Aqua in a box will allow you to have a sneak peak into Aqua's capabilities in securing your cloud-native workloads.
 All you need is an EKS cluster.